maree-fourie/maree-fourie.github.io/source/Coded Tests/Coded Tests.md

 <font size="+2"><span style="color:green"> ![system logo][system_logo] **I want to show the system works.**</span></font>

-The system test is intended to show that te parts of the software works together.
+The system test is intended to show that the parts of the software works together.
 Execute as little as possible to test the system.

 You should have tests of different granularity laying on different places on the testing pyramid.